lsst-dm/dmtn-249/index.rst

    Later, in :ref:`including-signed-urls-for-access-control`, we will actually propose that Datastore records should be created by a Registry call to a helper object passed to it by Butler, which obtains that helper from Datastore, but for the purposes of the discussion up to that point, this distinction is unimportant.

 Datastore methods that read datasets or interpret the records describing them would be modified to accept those records from Butler (which fetches them from Registry).
-Some Datastore existence-check methods would go away entirely (e.g. ``knows``), as their functionality is subsumed by Registry dataset queries, while others would change their behavior to checking for artifact existence *given* records.
+Some Datastore existence-check methods would go away entirely (e.g. :meth:`Datastore.knows`), as their functionality is subsumed by Registry dataset queries, while others would change their behavior to checking for artifact existence *given* records.
-``Registry.insertDatasets`` would be modified to accept datastore records for storage, and ``Registry.findDataset`` would be modified to return dataset records as well as a ``DatasetRef``.
+:meth:`~registry.Registry.insertDatasets` would be modified to accept datastore records for storage, and :meth:`~Registry.findDataset` would be modified to return dataset records as well as a :class:`DatasetRef`.

 .. note::
-   All ``DatasetRef`` objects in this technote are assumed to be resolved; unresolved ``DatasetRef`` objects are already slated to go away per :jira:`RFC-888`.
+   All :class:`DatasetRef` objects in this technote are assumed to be resolved; unresolved :class:`DatasetRef` objects are already slated to go away per :jira:`RFC-888`.

 This proposal formalizes what we are already doing during no-database batch execution, while taking advantage of new developments - UUIDs and ``daf_relation`` - to simplify the Registry/Datastore boundary.
-It would involve considerable code changes, but more removals than additions, and the vast majority of these would be behind the scenes or of minimal impact to users (e.g. ``Butler.datastore`` and ``Registry.insertDatasets`` are not formally private, but they should be, and are already widely recognized as for internal use only).
+It would involve considerable code changes, but more removals than additions, and the vast majority of these would be behind the scenes or of minimal impact to users (e.g. :attr:`Butler.datastore` and :attr:`Registry.insertDatasets` are not formally private, but they should be, and are already widely recognized as for internal use only).

 Implementation of important butler operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^